James Bourne

 James Elliot Bourne (born 13 September 1983) is an English singer-songwriter and musician.
-He is known as the co-founder of pop punk bands Busted and Son of Dork, and he also created his own electronic project: Future Boy.
+He is known as the co-founder of pop-punk bands Busted and Son of Dork, and he also created his own electronic project under the alias Future Boy.
 From 2013 to 2015 he was a member of McBusted, which consisted of himself, Busted bandmate Matt Willis, and McFly.

-Personal life
+Early life

 Bourne was born in Rochford, Essex to Peter and Maria Bourne and moved to Southend-on-Sea at age ten months.
 He has a sister named Melissa and two brothers named Nick and Chris.

 Bourne attended the independent fee-paying Thorpe Hall School in Southend-on-Sea.
-Bourne plays electric guitar, piano, drums and bass guitar.
-Bourne claims that he is still good friends with Matt Willis and on good terms with Charlie Simpson and have since reformed, releasing two new albums.
-He also has a good relationship with the band members of McFly.

-Bourne owns an American skating and apparel company called SicPuppy, named after a band he was once a member of.
-Bourne paid over £16,000 for his own record company, Sicpuppy Records, which, in 2007, gave unsigned UK bands a chance to play on the Sic Tour 2007 in Shepherd's Bush Empire.
-The event was hosted by David Gest and Matt Willis.

-Bourne attended Morgan Academy of Performing Arts, based in Essex.
+Bourne plays electric guitar, piano, and bass guitar.
+He later attended Morgan Academy of Performing Arts, based in Essex.

-Bourne is currently dating Instagram and YouTube influencer Emily Canham and has been since 2018.